Perception4D/LidarSlam/ros_wrapping/lidar_slam/README.md

 * CAMERA : 5

 ##### Calibrate with external pose sensor
-Another command allows to find the calibration transform between the current tracked pose and the pose tracked by an external sensor and stored in a CSV file.
+Another command allows to find the calibration transform between the current tracked pose and the pose tracked by an external sensor.
+The poses can be sent as a PoseStampedWithCovariance message in the topic `ext_poses` or be loaded from a CSV file.
 This CSV file must have the same format as the one described in [this section](#save-the-current-trajectory).

 ```bash
 rostopic pub -1 /slam_command lidar_slam/SlamCommand "{command: 30, string_arg: /path/to/external/poses.csv}"